 - Scarring and tissue damage

-Uterine Fibroid Embolization (UFE) can help shrink fibroids and alleviate fibroid symptoms.
-UFE avoids many of the fibroid removal risks because it is non-surgical.
-This procedure leaves the uterus intact, preserving fertility.
-There is also a shorter recovery time with no hospital stay, which allows you to get back to your normal life sooner.
+Uterine Fibroid Embolization (UFE) can help shrink fibroids and alleviate symptoms.
+UFE avoids many fibroid removal risks because it is non-surgical, leaving the uterus intact.
+There is a shorter recovery time with no hospital stay, unlike fibroids in uterus surgery, allowing you to get back to your everyday life sooner.

-Contact USA Fibroid Centers to Avoid Fibroid Surgery
+Contact USA Fibroid Centers to Avoid uterine fibroid surgery

 If you want to experience freedom from the painful symptoms of uterine fibroids without dealing with the risks involved with surgery, USA Fibroid Centers is here to help.
-We will work with you for a solution that allows you to get your life back on track, especially if it means you don’t have to get an invasive fibroids in uterus surgery.
+We will work with you on a solution that allows you to get your life back on track, especially if it means you don’t have to get an invasive fibroids in uterus surgery.

-We make it easy to get the help you need with telemedicine appointments or in-person visits.
+We make getting the help you need with telemedicine appointments or in-person visits easy.
 Schedule a consultation online or give us a call at 855.615.2555.